 Even after 25 years, its efficiency will continue to drop, but luckily, routine cleaning and occasional maintenance can prevent the majority of the microcracking and help panels maintain maximum efficiency.

 Should Solar Panel Efficiency Influence My Decision to Go Solar?

 For many homeowners considering solar, the biggest question they have to answer before pulling the trigger on buying new panels is: when should we go solar?
 Although this question has several influencing factors, solar panel efficiency plays a huge role in deciding the value of solar for homeowners.
 Many ponder questions like: Should we wait 5-10 years for more efficient and cheaper panels?

 Although solar panel technology is bound to improve over the next decade, the solar industry has shown that upgrades to solar efficiency is a relatively slow process.
 In any given year, improvements to solar panel efficiency can go up by .5-1%.
 This means that in a decade, solar panel efficiency could potentially be higher than 30%.
 With that being said, the higher efficiency panels tend to be the most expensive and are less commonly used by residential solar companies.
-Not to mention that the federal tax credit is dropping to 22% in 2021 and disappearing in 2022.

 At Blue Raven Solar, we know that waiting on solar is a mistake.
 The Federal Tax Credit alone can save a homeowner thousands of dollars on their system that would take years for a slightly more efficient system to cover.
 Thus, by waiting a decade to go solar, homeowners will miss out on thousands in savings through government incentives and only see a slight improvement to the efficiency of the newer panels installed on their roof.